AresMUSH/aresmush/plugins/website/help/en/web_profile.md

 ## Adding Profile Sections

 You can set up your own custom profile sections.
-Each section can contain [markdown  text](/help/website/markdown) with links and other formatting.
+Each section can contain MUSH ansi codes and [markdown  text](/help/website/markdown) with links and other formatting.
 You can also edit your profile sections in the game (see [Profile](/help/profile)).

 ## Adding Relationships